St Peter upon Cornhill: Present building

+Illustration from 1739 showing ruins of St Peter's being used as a cellar.

 The medieval church was badly damaged in the Great Fire of London in 1666.
 The parish tried to patch it up, but between 1677 and 1684 it was rebuilt to a design by Christopher Wren at a cost of £5,647.
 The new church was 10 ft shorter than its predecessor, the eastern end of the site having been given up to widen Gracechurch Street.

 St Peter's was described by Ian Nairn as having "three personalities inextricably sewn into the City".
 The eastern frontage to Gracechurch Street is a grand stone-faced composition, with five arched windows between Ionic pilasters above a high stylobate (column base).
 The pilasters support an entablature; above that is a blank attic storey, then a gable with one arched window flanked by two round ones.
 The north and south sides are stuccoed and much simpler in style.
 Unusually, shallow 19th-century shops have survived towards Cornhill, squeezed between the church and the pavement.
 The tower is of brick, its leaded cupola topped with a small spire, which is in turn surmounted by a weather vane in the shape of St Peter's key.

 The interior is aisled, with square arcade piers resting on the medieval pier foundations.
 The nave is barrel vaulted, while the aisles have transverse barrel vaults.
 Unusually for a Wren church, there is a screen marking the division between nave and chancel.
 This was installed at the insistence of the rector at the time of rebuilding, William Beveridge.

 St Peter's was formerly the regimental church of the Royal Tank Regiment, having been adopted as such in 1954 at the suggestion of the then rector, Douglas Owen, who had served as a Padre with the regiment.
 Since 2007 the regimental church has been St Mary Aldermary.

 The church was designated a Grade I listed building on 4 January 1950.
 It is now a satellite church in the parish of St Helen's Bishopsgate and is used for staff training, Bible studies and a youth club.
 The St Helen's church office controls access to St Peter's.

 Charles Dickens mentions the churchyard in Our Mutual Friend.
 A theatre group called The Players of St Peter were formed at the church in 1946 and performed there until 1987.
 They are now based at St Clement Eastcheap where its members perform medieval mystery plays each November.